As a trained journalist and avid traveler, Marcelle enjoys writing articles to inform and inspire fellow travelers.

 The Vatican Museums are actually a series of mini pontifical museums.
 A walk through the museums and galleries will lead to the Sistine Chapel.
 The Vatican art collection is one of the largest in the world with works from famed artists and sculptors including Michelangelo, Raphael, Leonardo da Vinci, and even modern artist Henri Matisse.

 The vast collection began as a number of statues collected by Pope Julius II early in the 16th century.
-Over the centuries, artwork was added to the halls and galleries by popes who were also among the first sovereigns to display their collections for the public viewing.
+Over the centuries, artwork was added to the halls and galleries by popes who were also among the first sovereigns to display their collections for public viewing.

 Here are just a few highlights from what you will see inside the Vatican Museums: